Donders-Institute/bidscoin/docs/workflow.rst

                       bidsfolder

-    This tool launches a graphical user interface for editing the bidsmap.yaml file that is e.g. produced by the bidsmapper or by this bidseditor itself.
-The user can fill in or change the BIDS labels for entries that are unidentified or sub-optimal, such that meaningful BIDS output names will be generated from these labels.
-The saved bidsmap.yaml output file can be used for converting the source data to BIDS using the bidscoiner.
+    This tool launches a graphical user interface for editing the bidsmap.yaml file that is produced by the bidsmapper.
+The user can fill in or change the BIDS labels for entries that are unidentified or sub-optimal, such that meaningful and nicely readable BIDS output names will be generated.
+The saved bidsmap.yaml output file will be used by the bidscoiner to actually convert the source data to BIDS.

     positional arguments:
       bidsfolder        The destination folder with the (future) bids data